Fact Sheet: SC Johnson Uses Renewable Energy

-Shanghai and Changzhou, China; Pulogadung, Indonesia; and Baddi, India, Toluca, Mexico, and Manaus, Brazil
+Shanghai and Changzhou, China; Pulogadung, Indonesia; Toluca, Mexico; Cairo, Egypt; Pilar, Argentina; Nairobi, Kenya; and Manaus, Brazil

-At SC Johnson facilities in China, Indonesia, and India, solar projects help provide hot water heating for company operations, including aerosol production and quality control processes.
+At SC Johnson facilities in China, Indonesia, Mexico, Argentina and Kenya, solar projects help provide hot water heating or electricity for company operations, including aerosol production and office facilities.
 Our manufacturing site in Toluca Mexico uses solar heated water to displace liquid petroleum gas (LPG) for cafeteria and employee facilities.
 In Manaus Brazil, our manufacturing plant purchases 100% renewable electricity from the local utility to power the factory.